GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/PullRequests.md

 # Pull Request Process #

-The `gamma_insar` project (requires)[ContributingCode.md] all contributions to go through a pull request process.
+The `gamma_insar` project (requires all contributions)[ContributingCode.md] to go through a pull request process.
 This is very similar to most pull requests developers would be familiar with working with other projects hosted in git repositories.

 For completeness, we detail some specific recommendations and requirements in our PR process below.

 ## Code Review Guidelines ##

-During the creation of the PR the contributer should make sure they appropriately describe the contents of the PR, and the purpose of the review / any areas of interest that may need focus (or that are large trivial areas and probably don't need attention), make sure they reference the relevant Github issues for that the PR is addressing, and requests a minimum of 2 reviewers for the review.
+During the creation of the PR the contributor should make sure they appropriately describe the contents of the PR, and the purpose of the review / any areas of interest that may need focus (or that are large trivial areas and probably don't need attention), make sure they reference the relevant Github issues for that the PR is addressing, and requests a minimum of 2 reviewers for the review.

-Once the review has started, the reviewers will give comments on areas of they code they have questions/requests/etc about the code.
+Once the review has started, the reviewers will provide comments on areas of they code they have questions/requests/etc about.
-The contributer will address the comments and make appropriate modiifications if they're needed.
-Largely this process is a sanity check that all our quality standards are being obided by, the new code/logic looks sane, tested properly, etc.
+The contributor will address the comments and make appropriate modifications if they're needed.
+Largely this process is a sanity check that all our quality standards are being followed, the new code/logic looks sane, tested properly, etc.

 Whenever possible reviewers should try and focus on actual errors, design problems, quality concerns, etc.  Trying to keep nit-picking to a minimum reduces noise and makes the PR process clearer, although it's entirely up to developer discretion (some nit picks can be very useful / are worth it).

 When changes are requested that could potentially be large or off-topic - it's recommended these be deferred to another issue if it's not a blocking issue for the PR and/or not related to the PR directly... this prevents PRs being strung along into longer living tasks, which ensures:
 1. PRs don't live for weeks/months causing ongoing merge complications as other work is merged upstream.
 2. The cognitive context people have about the PR's nuances don't get lost to time.
-3. Mitigates the risk of PR contributers moving on while the PR is active.
+3. Mitigates the risk of PR contributors moving on while the PR is active.
 4. Essentially removes the risks of feature/scope creep.

 ## Continuous Integration ##